nuvibit/nuvibit.com/content/english/blog/aws-account-lifecycle-manager.md

 ## Context

 As soon as your AWS footprint starts to get a little bigger you will encounter the need to automatically and efficiently deploy secure and compliant AWS Accounts.
-The [Nuvibit Cloud Foundation Blueprint](products/foundation-blueprint) contains our solution to provision new AWS Accounts.
+The [Nuvibit Cloud Foundation Blueprint](products/foundation-blueprint) contains our solution to do exactly that.
+Not only is the account lifecycle management able to rollout new account, it is also able to recycle accounts that are not needed anymore.
+This is quite common for accounts that host experimental workloads.

 ## GitOps by design
 We believe that [GitOps](faq/#gitops 'What is GitOps?') is the best way for employees to order new resources.
 Therefor accounts can be ordered with a simple pull request containing the relevant information you need to create a new account.